 Keeping in Touch

-The Friends have continued to work closely with the management teams in both parks.
-We are grateful for their, and their contractors’, care in keeping the parks open in the most difficult circumstances.
+We continue to enjoy these two parks as they face climate change, reduced resources, and increased numbers of visitors.
+The Friends work closely with the police, the volunteer Rangers, and management teams for both parks.
+We are grateful to them, and to the contractors, for their care in keeping the parks open in these difficult circumstances.

-A difficult year for everyone.
-I would like to thank all the trustees, officers of the committee, volunteers, other helpers, and you the members for your interest and support.
-You all ensure the continued success of the Friends in meeting our objective of protecting and conserving these spaces over the long term for the enjoyment of all who respect them.
+I want to record my thanks to all the trustees, officers of the committee, volunteers, other helpers, and especially you the members for your interest and support.
+We all ensure that the charity known as the Friends of Bushy and Home Parks can meet its objectives of protecting and conserving these beautiful spaces, for the long-term enjoyment of generations to come.

 Friends of Bushy and Home Parks